 With this information on hand, establishing the delivery method for each application can become key to both the user experience, the portability, and the management of the environment.
 Applications can be delivered in myriad different ways in the modern IT world.
 They can be installed, packaged, layered, published, advertised, containerized – even delivered via SaaS or VM-hosting.
 Selecting the right delivery method for applications is absolutely key to striking the balance between ease of management and user satisfaction.
 And we have to admit that today, user satisfaction is far more important than it ever has been.

 Twenty, maybe even fifteen years ago, the landscape was different.
 Users often didn’t have PCs or computing devices at home, and only got to use one when it was provided as a work tool.
 But nowadays users have many devices in their personal lives that they can compare their work systems to – often very unfavorably.
-A lot has been made of the “iPad effect” – where users expect the speed, simplicity and reliability of devices like iPads to be reflected in the systems they are given to use in their workplace.
+A lot has been made of the “iPad effect” – where users expect the speed, simplicity and reliability of devices like iPads to be reflected in the systems they are given to use in their workplace to access office applications such as CRM, ERP, HR systems.
 Concentrating the focus of monitoring in your environment on the servers, networks and supporting infrastructure is simply not enough.
 You have to accept and manage the expectations that your users bring, and monitor the experience on their endpoint devices to ensure that they are being provided with an optimal experience.
 Often the hardest part of this is convincing dyed-in-the-wool IT departments that they need to adjust their focus so that the client end of the estate is treated with as much importance as the back-end servers.

 It is also worth mentioning that the benefits of this understanding and overview of the estate is not simply limited to the project.
 Ongoing monitoring of this sort can enable support teams to proactively identify issues rather than waiting for users to report issues.
 Identifying trends of problems that impact the user experience – slow logons, application crashes, etc. – can allow support personnel to apply fixes without relying on initial user contact.
 Applications can be monitored for usage, allowing you to scale up or down license investments as required.
 The possibilities for using client-side monitoring and analysis as a full-time tool are very broad indeed.